-In the spring of 2017, Aspen Skiing Company (ASC) began construction on the new Limelight Hotel Snowmass for a scheduled completion date of November 2018.
-The new hotel will feature 99 hotel rooms and 11 for-sale condominiums, plus a new restaurant and children’s game area.
-Modeled after the company’s existing properties in Aspen and Ketchum, the hotel will be located adjacent to Snowmass Mountain’s Elk Camp Gondola providing ski-in/ski-out access.
+Aspen Skiing Company (ASC) is well underway with construction on the new Limelight Hotel Snowmass for a scheduled completion date of November 2018.
+The new hotel will feature 99 hotel rooms and 11 for-sale condominiums, plus a new restaurant, a children’s game area as well as a five-story climbing wall that will be open to the public and the largest of its kind in the state.
+Modeled after the company’s existing properties in Aspen, Colo. and Ketchum, Idaho, the hotel will be located adjacent to Snowmass Mountain’s Elk Camp Gondola providing ski-in/ski-out access.
+The new hotel property will remain consistent with the Limelight brand featuring amenities and extras such as an expanded continental breakfast, après ski deals in the Lounge, live music, adventure activities such as First Tracks and Inside Tracks, a ski concierge as well as pet-friendly rooms.
 Stonehill & Taylor, based out of New York City, have been selected to design the interior, with plans to continue the Limelight’s contemporary yet casual design theme.
+The hotel is pursuing a LEED certification.

 In December 2016, Aspen Skiing Company opened the second Limelight Hotel — in Ketchum, Idaho.
 The new hotel features 99 hotel rooms, 14 for-sale condominiums and 12 lock-off units, plus a new restaurant and lobby lounge.
 Modeled after the company’s original Limelight Hotel in the heart of Aspen, the hotel is in close proximity to downtown shops and restaurants as well as Sun Valley’s River Run Base area.

 The Aspen/Pitkin County Airport announced that American Airlines will offer new daily nonstop flights from Phoenix starting this winter along with expanded service from both Dallas/Ft.
 Worth and Chicago O’Hare.
 In addition to continuing nonstop summer service through Oct.
 4 from Chicago, American is now scheduled to operate nonstop flights from DFW year-round while adding a second daily nonstop from Chicago during periods of peak demand next winter, and will now be offering a total of up to eight daily flights from four hubs next winter.

-The Mountain Collective Adds Sugarbush, Snowbasin & Niseko United
+The Mountain Collective Adds Big Sky & Niseko United